OpenSourceEconomics/epp_topics/src/epp_topics/pandas/complex_data_structures/screencast/slides.md

 # Motivation

-- So far we have shown you the mechanics of using pandas
-- Now we talk about general best practices
+- Real-world data often has complex structure
+- Understanding how to organize data is crucial
-  - Can save weeks of work in large projects
+- Proper data organization can save weeks of work
-  - Grounded in database research
+- These principles come from database research

 ---

-# 1. Never ever change source data

-- **Source data**: Original dataset as downloaded or collected
-- Commit the source data to git and never change it
-- All modified datasets should be stored under different names
-- Modified datasets should not be under version control!

----

-# 2. Separate data mgm't and analysis

-- **Data management**: Converting source data to formats your analysis programs need
-- Separate data management code from analysis code
-- Never modify the content of a variable outside the data management code!

----

-# 3. Values have no internal structure
+# 1. Values have no internal structure

 - a.k.a. the **first normal form**
 - I.e., no need for parsing values before using them